Bio

 Shengyuan Hou*, Jushi Kai*, Haotian Xue*, Bingyu Zhu, Bo Yuan, Longtao Huang, Xinbing Wang, Zhouhan Lin#

 We propose a syntax-guided localized self-attention for Transformer that allows directly incorporating grammar structures from an external constituency parser.
-It prohibits the attention mechanism from overweight the grammatically distant tokens over
+It prohibits the attention mechanism from overweight the grammatically distant tokens over close ones.

 Leveraging Unimodal Self-Supervised Learning for Multimodal Audio-Visual Speech Recognition